jamesWalker55/qmul-final-project-report/src/report.md

 # Literature Review

-In this section, we will review the existing literature related to file management, tagging, and personal information management.
+In this chapter, we will review the existing literature related to file management, tagging, and personal information management.
 This will include a review of the challenges related to file management, an evaluation of existing solutions, and an investigation of the needs of users when performing file management tasks.

 ## Personal Information Management